-He currently is a second year Master of Public Administration Student at American University School of Public Affairs where he serves as the Editor in Chief of the peer reviewed Public Purpose Academic Journal and a Contributor for Black Politics Today Magazine.
-His sophomore year of high school, he organized a student led initiative for equal justice under the law for Trayvon Martin and this led to his interest in Public Policy and Public Administration.
+He currently is a second-year Master of Public Administration Student at American University School of Public Affairs where he serves as the Editor in Chief of the peer reviewed Public Purpose Academic Journal and a Contributor for Black Politics Today Magazine.
+In his sophomore year of high school, he organized a student-led initiative for equal justice under the law for Trayvon Martin and this led to his interest in Public Policy and Public Administration.
 Inspired by the public service of Congresswoman Shirley Chisolm, Arsene interned with the U.S Department of Housing and Urban Development preparing technical reports for the Single-Family Housing program policies and procedures.

 As an Association for Public Policy Analysis and Management Fellow, Arsene aspires to cultivate a career of scholarly research and practitioner-oriented work complementary to each other to support practical ideas with evidence-based ideas.
 When he is not busy writing about Afro-Futurism, he enjoys taking Hip-Hop dance class and delivering political seminars about organized interests.